MP govt announces interest waiver on select farm loans | Headlines

 - India

-Madhya Pradesh Chief Minister Shivraj Singh Chouhan on Tuesday announced the state government will deposit in banks the interest accrued on farm loans of cultivators who didn't repay their loans due to the write off promise made by the previous Congress administration.
+Madhya Pradesh Chief Minister Shivraj Singh Chouhan has announced that the state government will deposit in banks the interest accrued on farm loans of cultivators who did not repay their loans due to the write off promise made by the previous Congress administration.

-Chouhan made the announcement while addressing farmers gathered in Bhopal under the aegis of the Bharatiya Kisan Sangh to press for their various demands.
+Chouhan made the announcement on Tuesday while addressing farmers gathered in Bhopal under the aegis of the Bharatiya Kisan Sangh to press for their various demands.

 Speaking on the occasion, the CM said the land of farmers will not be acquired without their consent.